 Abraham Grossman was born in Lapy, Russia (now Poland) on September 20, 1867, to David and Rebecka (maiden surname unknown) Grossman.
 He immigrated to the United States about 1888.
-Family lore is that his ancestors were from Hungary or a part of Hungary which is now in Poland.
-He went to New York, where he met and, in about 1891, married Lena Bernstein, who was born in Suvalch, Poland on May 20, 1867.
+We have heard that he had ancestors or relatives in Hungary, or in a part of Hungary which is now in Poland.
+He went to New York, where he is said to have met and, in about 1891, married Lena Bernstein, who was born in Suvalch, Poland on May 20, 1867.

 If you want to know if your ancestors were Jewish, see the section below, Is Grossman a Jewish Surname?.

-In any event, after living in Seattle, where we find listings in the 1895 and 1897 Polk's Seattle Directories for "A. Bernard Grossman", they moved to New Westminster, British Columbia in Canada, where they had two or three more children, Moses (or Elmer), Samuel and Jacob Grossman.
-Their youngest child, Solomon, who was later know as Emil, was born in New York in 1904.
+Then, after living in Seattle, where we find listings in the 1895 and 1897 Polk's Seattle Directories for "A. Bernard Grossman", they moved to New Westminster, British Columbia in Canada, where they had two or three more children, Moses (or Elmer), Samuel and Jacob Grossman.
+Their youngest child, Solomon, who was later known as Emile, was born in New York in 1904.

 We had previously wondered whether the whole family had moved to New York by 1904, or if Lena had simply gone to New York alone, visiting her parents when she had Solomon.
 But we are now fairly certain that the whole family had moved to New York, because Abraham is listed in the 1903 and the 1905 Trow's General Directory of the Buroughs of Manhattan and the Bronx, at the same address listed on Emile's birth certificate in Manhattan, 104 2nd Avenue.
 There were a lot of Abraham Grossman's listed, but we can be sure this is our Abe because of the address.